 Yellow discharge during pregnancy:

-Yellow pregnancy discharge is typically discharge that is older or has been exposed to air.
-During pregnancy a plug of mucus forms within the cervix to prevent infection.
+Yellow vaginal discharge is typically cervical mucus that’s older or has been exposed to air.
+During pregnancy a plug of mucus forms in the cervix to prevent infection.
 This plug stays throughout your pregnancy, so it’s there for quite some time resulting in the yellowish shade.
 Hormonal shifts common in pregnancy also aid in the yellow hue.
 Yellow pregnancy discharge is normal and may even be one of the earliest signs of pregnancy.
 The exception to this rule is if yellow discharge is accompanied by a foul odor, then it may be a sign of infection.

 White discharge during pregnancy:

 White pregnancy discharge is another normal shade.
 You may notice very thick white discharge as well.
-As long as the discharge does not have a foul scent, it is considered normal.
+As long as the discharge doesn’t have a foul scent, it’s considered normal.
 This is yet again a result of hormone shifts during pregnancy.

 Clear discharge during pregnancy: